michael-lazar/finger2020/README.md

 Settings are defined through environment variables.

 #### ``FINGER_NAME``
 A string that represents the user's handle, or "login name".
-This value is typically lowercase ascii with no spaces.

 #### ``FINGER_CONTACT``
 This file replaces the section of the query response that contains